MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 **Support**: content needed

 Select a scorecard to see details on the entities used.
+Entities are [content needed]

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities.png "Scorecard entities")